 In October 2016, the Company sold a certain number of shares of Hitachi Capital Corporation (Hitachi Capital).
 As a result, Hitachi Capital and its subsidiaries, which were included in the Financial Services segment, became equity-method associates of the Company.
-Accordingly, total assets and investments accounted for using the equity method of the Financial Services segment as of March 31, 2017 are left blank "-".
-From the beginning of the third quarter of the year ended March 31, 2017, the Company includes its share of profit (loss) of investments accounted for using the equity method of Hitachi Capital and its subsidiaries in Corporate items and Eliminations.
+Accordingly, total assets and investments accounted for using the equity method of the Financial Services segment as of March 31, 2018 and 2017 are left blank "-".
+From the beginning of the third quarter of the year ended March 31, 2017, the Company includes its share of profits (losses) of investments accounted for using the equity method of Hitachi Capital and its subsidiaries in Corporate items and Eliminations.

-The following tables show business segment information for the years ended March 31, 2017 and 2016.
+The following tables show business segment information for the years ended March 31, 2018 and 2017.